lennyochanda/improved-spork/src/routes/blog/binary-and-linear-search-in-js.md

 Right away we will define searching.It means iterating over the elements of an array in order to retrieve data from it.
 When it comes to arrays there are different techniques for searching depending on whether the array is sorted or not.

-1. Linear Search- used on both sorted and none sorted arrays.
+- Linear Search- used on both sorted and unsorted arrays.
-2. Binary Search- used on sorted arrays.
+- Binary Search- used on sorted arrays.

-### Linear Search
+#### Linear Search

 An example of an implementation of linear search is shown below: